 Also, getting pregnant isn’t easy for everyone, and it’s important to prepare your body for it.
 Taking care of your physical, mental and emotional health can increase your chances of conception and a healthy pregnancy.
 To help you get ready, we’ve also put together a preparing-for-pregnancy checklist.

 Ready to try for a baby?
 Here’s what you need to do next.

 You’ve stopped birth control.
 You’ve started to track your cycle.
 Now what?

 In addition to these steps, we recommend that you get preconception counseling.
 Preconception counseling is like an annual physical, but also includes additional care and focus on family planning and pregnancy.
 You can also check out our robust pregnancy and parenting resources page, which includes all kinds of tips and information for every stage of pregnancy – including planning.

 It may take a few weeks to get an appointment, so schedule your preconception checkup early on.
+You can also schedule a video visit to better fit with your schedule.
 During your visit, you’ll also be able to talk about any specific questions or concerns you have.